pokui/nsrc-gns3/docs/networking/index.md

 ## Identify your WAN interface

-Now plug in your USB3 adapter, and type `dmesg` or `ip link list` to identify it.
+Now plug in your USB3 adapter, and type `dmesg` and `ip link list` to identify it.
 It will probably get a name with its MAC address embedded, like `enx00e04c063260`.
 Copy this name: you'll need it shortly.